 Founded back in 1835 by a partnership between Spanish Manuel Maria González Angel and his British agent Robert Blake Byass, González Byass is one of the “classic bodegas” of the Sherry Triangle (Jerez de la Frontera, Sanlucar de Barrameda, and El Puerto de Santa Maria).
-The winery itself is still family-owned and boasts vineyards in Jerez’s best parcels- Macharnudo, Carrascal, and Burujena.
+The winery is still family-owned and boasts vineyards in Jerez’s best parcels- Macharnudo, Carrascal, and Burujena.
 The Sherries produced at González Byass include Finos, Manzanillas, Olorosos, Amontillados, and Pedro Ximénez styles.
-The flagship sherry, though, is one single brand, Tio Pepe (Uncle Joe).
-Tio Pepe has singlehandedly change the way people perceive sherry.
+The flagship sherry is one single brand, Tio Pepe (Uncle Joe).
+Tio Pepe has singlehandedly changed the way people perceive sherry.
 With domestic demand sagging and even the reliable export markets waning in the mid-nineties, the top Sherry houses had to do something to avoid a financial meltdown.
-González Byass launched an aggressive marketing campaign, showing young people enjoying bone dry sherry in elegant wine glasses, countering the misperception of thimbles of sweet sherry that grannies sipped on.
-Their advertising campaign was one of the most creative and dynamic wine campaigns in Spain in recent years.
-Along with sherry, the company produces and distributes other wines (in La Rioja, Cava, and even Chile), Brandy (the Soberano brand is one of the most prestigious brandies in Spain, with an exquisite bottle designed by the Royal Factory of La Granja), Olive Oils and vinegar (at the posh Hacienda de Bracamonte) and various fruit and cream liqueurs.
-For the wine tourist, González Byass is one of the most fascinating places to visit in Sherry country.
-They have various cellars, quite romantic and atmospheric and really breathing the history.
+González Byass launched an aggressive marketing campaign, showing young people enjoying bone-dry sherry in elegant wine glasses, countering the misperception of thimbles of sweet sherry that grannies sipped on.
+Their advertising campaign was one of Spain’s most creative and dynamic wine campaigns in recent years.
+Along with sherry, the Company produces and distributes other wines (in La Rioja, Cava, and even Chile), Brandy (the Soberano brand is one of the most prestigious brandies in Spain, with exquisite bottles designed by the Royal Factory of La Granja).
+They also produce Olive Oils and vinegar (at the posh Hacienda de Bracamonte) and various fruit and cream liqueurs.
+For wine tourists, González Byass is one of the most fascinating places in Sherry country.
+They have multiple cellars, are pretty romantic and atmospheric, and breathing history.

 Flagship wine, Fino, 100% Palomino, Alc.
 15.5%